Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO: Abstract

 \section{Abstract}

 Magnetic and electronic structures in LaFeAsO in the single-stripe-type antiferromagnetic (AFM) phase are studied using first-principles density-functional calculations including the spin-orbit interaction.
-We find that the longitudinal ordering (LO) where Fe magnetic moments are parallel or anti-parallel with the in-plane AFM ordering vector, $\mathbf{q}$, is lower in energy than transverse orderings (TOs) where Fe magnetic moments are perpendicular to $\mathbf{q}$, in excellent agreement with recent neutron diffraction experiments.
-Calculated energy difference between LO and TOs is about 0.2~meV per Fe atom, indicating that LO will prevail at temperature below 2~K. We also find that the spin-orbit interaction splits degenerate bands at $\mathbf{k} = (1/2)\mathbf{q}$ by about 60 meV, depending on spatial directions of the Fe magnetic moments.
+We show that the longitudinal ordering (LO) where Fe magnetic moments are parallel or anti-parallel with the in-plane AFM ordering vector is lower in energy than transverse orderings (TOs), in good agreement with neutron diffraction experiments.
+Calculated energy difference between LO and TOs is about 0.1~meV per Fe atom, indicating that LO will prevail at temperature below about 1~K. We also show that the spin-orbit interaction splits degenerate bands at some high-symmetry points in the Brillouin zone by about 60 meV, depending on spatial directions of the Fe magnetic moments.

-Superconductivity and magnetism in iron oxypnictides LaFeAsO and other \textit{R}FeAsO (\textit{R} = rare-earth) have become central issues since their discovery.\cite{1, 2, 3} These materials exhibit superconductivity at high temperatures, for example, 55~K in SmFeAsO$_{1-x}$F$_x$.\cite{4} Without doping, these compounds show antiferromagnetism at low temperature, and they become superconductors when doped with electrons or holes.
-The occurrence of superconductivity in the vicinity of magnetic phase suggests that understanding the magnetic properties could be essential in revealing the origin of their unconventional superconductivity.\cite{5,6,yildirim,7,8,9,10,11,12,13}
+Role of magnetism in the superconductivity of iron oxypnictides LaFeAsO and other \textit{R}FeAsO (\textit{R} = rare-earth) has been a central issue since their discovery.\cite{1, 2, 3} These materials exhibit superconductivity at high temperatures, for example, 55~K in SmFeAsO$_{1-x}$F$_x$.\cite{4} Without doping, these compounds show antiferromagnetism at low temperature, and they become superconductors when doped with electrons or holes.
+The emergence of superconductivity in the vicinity of magnetic phase suggests that understanding the magnetic properties may provide a clue to the origin of their unconventional superconductivity.\cite{5,6,yildirim,7,8,9,10,11,12,13,Review_P,Review_O,Review_B,Review_D}